xamdel/custom-instructions-loader/roadmap.md

 -[x] Set up Webpack for Chrome extension packaging

 ### 2. Basic Functionality
--[] Create new custom instructions w/titles, descriptions -[] Save new instructions to storage
+-[x] Create new custom instructions w/titles, descriptions -[x] Save new instructions to storage
 -[] Load saved instructions from storage
 -[] Display loaded CIs in a list
 -[] Add the ability to edit and delete saved instructions from the Popup UI